allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Setup- Personnel module

 !!!
+Note
-Note the Personnel module supports the shift schedule module by returning MDS, CP, Qual code, DAFSC

-and/or teams for unit personnel based on a scheduler’s filter choices within the shift schedule.
+    the Personnel module supports the shift schedule module by returning MDS, CP, Qual code, DAFSC and/or teams for unit personnel based on a scheduler’s filter choices within the shift schedule.

 1. Go to Setup > Personnel.

 2. To view a Squadron roster to ensure all personnel have a CP, Qual codes, DAFSC and/or teams perform the following:

     1. Click on Roster tab.

     2. On the left side \(select/order fields\) click on DAFSC, Teams.

     3. On the right side \(select sections and types\) click on MDS Qual, LoX; Certifications and Remarks.

     4. Click print/export.

     5. A roster will be created indicating personnel who have their Personnel information filled in and when it was last updated.

-3. If for some reason, personnel don’t have their CP/Qual/DAFSC filled in, perform the following: A. Within the Details tab, select a short name, and enter a DAFSC for the person.
+3. If for some reason, personnel don’t have their CP/Qual/DAFSC filled in, perform the following:

+    1. Within the Details tab, select a short name, and enter a DAFSC for the person.

     2. If you use teams, identify personnel using their short name to identify the team they belong to.

     3. Within the Quals tab, select a short name, and ensure the individual has a primary crew position and qualifications identified.
 If not enter it within this tab.

 Setup- Letter of X module

 !!!
+Note
-Note if you plan to use certifications to schedule personnel, ensure personnel are identified within the LoX

-module as having certifications.
+    if you plan to use certifications to schedule personnel, ensure personnel are identified within the LoX module as having certifications.

 1. Go to Ops and select Letter of X module.